PabloRuizCuevas/esphome-EASYHOME-Funkstecker/README.md

 # esphome

+Suport for EASYHOME funktsteckdosen 433mhr, (wireless sockets) with esphome to connect with homeassistant.
-esphome with a 433mhr integration EASYHOME funktsteckdosen, (wireless sockets) DHT detector also in the code
+DHT detector also in the code

 # install